mmmorris1975/aws-runas/docs/ec2-metadata.md

 #### AWS standard endpoints
-`/latest/meta-data/iam/security-credentials/` - Performing an HTTP GET against this path will return the name of the currently active profile name which will be used to retrieve the credentials.
+`/latest/meta-data/iam/security-credentials/` - Performing an HTTP GET against this path will return the name of the currently active profile which will be used to retrieve the credentials.
 This is part of the flow the AWS SDKs use for retrieving credentials from the actual EC2 metadata service.
 Accessing this path on a real EC2 instance with an instance profile configured will return the name of the instance profile set on the instance.